 At present, a proportion of the Cook Islands Office expenses are funded by the Cook Islands' Government through a budget appropriation known as POBOC.
 The level of POBOC funding is determined by the Cook Islands Government.
-Details of expenses and POBOC funding are shown in the Annual Financial Statements.
+Details of expenses and POBOC funding are shown in the Annual Financial Statements of the Fund.